BlueAcornInc/aio-commerce-yotpo/README.md

 **Important Security Note:**

-The App Builder action serves as a secure intermediary.
-While it retrieves sensitive data like API keys from your Adobe Commerce backend, it's critical that your frontend consumption strategy does not expose these raw credentials directly on the client-side if they're intended for server-to-server operations.
-Instead, the App Builder action should ideally use these credentials internally to make direct server-side API calls to Yotpo, or only pass securely derived, non-sensitive data to the frontend (e.g., a hashed version for client-side widget initialization if Yotpo supports it).
+The App Builder action serves as a secure proxy.
+It retrieves configuration from your Adobe Commerce backend so that no sensitive credentials need to be stored or exposed on the client-side.
+The frontend should only receive the public-facing configuration necessary to initialize Yotpo services.

 ---